wlanslovenija/mainpage/README.rst

     git clone https://github.com/wlanslovenija/mainpage.git
     git clone https://github.com/wlanslovenija/nodewatcher.git

-   You can also use SSH-based URLs or URLs of your fork.
+   You can also use SSH-based URLs or URLs of your forks.

 2. Create and activate new `Python virtual environment`_::